d630/taskwarrior-um/doc/INFO.md

-#### INFO
+#### Info

-In order to add a record, we have to specify minimum an URI.
-Without any arguments, `read` prompts you to build the command arguments.
-Take care to seperate tags with `;`.
+In order to add a record, we have to specify at least an URI.
+Without any arguments, `read` prompts you to build them; take care to seperate tags with `+` and dependencies with `,`.
 If you do not specify `project`, `name` or `note`, they will get the default value `null`.

+You may also use option `m`: In this case, project and tags will be specified using slmenu/dmenu.

 A fully formulated `add` command could look like this:

 ```
 $ taskum add \